 Is Dandelion Tea Good For You?
 10 Potential Health Benefits

-Dandelions contain 10% of the recommended daily amount of calcium.
-This mineral is stored in bones and teeth — it is used for blood clotting, muscle contraction, hormone secretion, and nerve transmission.
+Dandelions contain about 10% of the recommended daily calcium intake.
+Calcium is stored in bones and teeth and plays essential roles in blood clotting, muscle contraction, hormone secretion, and nerve transmission.
+Getting enough through food and drink reduces the risk of calcium-deficiency conditions like high blood pressure, muscle tension, and tooth decay.

 3. Cleanses The Liver